Appsmith vs Budibase: In-Depth Comparison

 However, we can draw important distinctions within this.

-As we’ll see a little later, Appsmith lacks fully-featured automation capabilities, instead only currently offering a beta version of its workflow tools.
-As such, the core product is largely suited to comparatively simple solutions - at least in terms of handling business logic.
+As we’ll see a little later, Appsmith’s automation tools are highly code-intensive, requiring a strong knowledge of JavaScript.
+As such, the core product is largely suited to comparatively simple solutions - at least in terms of handling business logic - unless you have strong development skills

 Appsmith’s pricing model also makes it a more attractive option for more occasional use cases.
 More on this in a second.